-The second recce of the 2017/18 season covers the ground from Ambleside to Coniston and is relevant for both 50 and 100 mile runners.
+The second recce of the 18/19 season covers the ground from Ambleside to Coniston and is relevant for both 50 and 100 mile runners.
 This is the final 16 miles of the 50 and 100 miles course.
 The route leave Ambleside Parish Hall (CP12) and climbs over Loughrigg, before following the main track into Great Langdale to reach CP13 Chapel Stile.
 From here the route continues to the end of Great Langdale before climbing to Blea Tarn.
 The next stop is Tilberthwaite (CP14) and the dreaded stair case, before one final descent into Coniston and the finish.
 This section will be a night run, starting and finishing in darkness.
-You can register now by GOING HERE.

 The location for the Saturday guest talks will be Ambleside Parish Hall, in Ambleside, the exact location is HERE.
 There is no parking outside the hall so please use public car parks in Ambleside.